phone icon

 Alcohol Use Disorder (AUD)

 Alcohol Use Disorder is generally defined as “a pattern of alcohol use that involves problems controlling your drinking, being preoccupied with alcohol, continuing to use alcohol even when it causes problems, having to drink more to get the same effect, or having withdrawal symptoms when you rapidly decrease or stop drinking.”
 AUD is a medical diagnosis which is given to individuals when problem drinking becomes severe – in other words individuals diagnosed with an AUD must meet certain criteria which is outlined in the Diagnostic and Statistical Manual of Mental Disorders (more specifically, anyone meeting just two of the 11 criteria in a period of one year receives a diagnosis of AUD.
 Does this have your inner wheels spinning?
 What are the criteria?
 Does this concern you?
 It should.
-Below is a chart of the current diagnostic criteria.

 Common Signs and Symptoms